radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 With DTLS, the "next" packet does not depend on proper decoding of the previous packet, since the RADIUS packets are sent in independent DTLS records (see {{radius_packet_handling}}).
 However, since both TLS and DTLS provide integrity protection and ensure that the packet was sent by the peer, a protocol violation at this stage implies that the peer is misbehaving.

-Subject to the discussion below, implementations of this specification SHOULD treat the text on "silently discard" packets in the RADIUS specification referenced above as "silently discard the packet and close the connection".
+Subject to the discussion below, implementations of this specification SHOULD treat the text on "silently discard" packets in the RADIUS specifications as "silently discard the packet and close the connection".
 That is, the implementation SHOULD send a TLS close notification and, in the case of RADIUS/TLS, the underlying TCP connection MUST be closed if any of the following circumstances are seen:

 * Connection from an unknown client